 Good!
 How can you do that?

 First, you can fork the project’s github repository, then you will need some tools for development: all dependencies are available into the requirements.txt file.
-You should also use a virtualenv (in fact two, one per python version).
+You should also use a virtualenv (use two for each version, or use tox).

 See an example of install (without virtualenv):